dmac/flip-the-tables/README.md

   without affecting other shells
 * I don't want to override any common shell functions or replace `ruby`, `irb`, `gem`, etc with shell shims
 * I want ruby switching to be *fast*
-* I want as few lines of bash as possible, because bash scripting sucks
+* I want as few lines of shell code as possible, because shell scripting sucks

 Features
 --------